ryanw-mobile/compose-pager-demo/README.md

   <img src="greggs.gif" width="400" />
 </p>

-This is a demo app demonstrating the official Jetpack Compose Horizontal Pager.
+This is an app demonstrating the official Jetpack Compose Horizontal Pager.

 In this app, you can see how simple we can set up a Horizontal Pager, feed in whatever content we want, and apply animations.

 No more custom views, adapters, fragments and complex lifecycle handling!
+Try to imagine how much extra work you need to build this using XML Views?

 ## Animations